+Schematics are the lingua franca of electronics.
+They provide a concise and comprehensive diagrammatic description of a circuit.
+Plus, they are mostly standardized so once you learn the general idioms of a schematic, you can decipher almost any schematic.
 Schematics are especially important to stompbox building, because so many schematics are available.
 Of course, the most popular designs are represented well with PCB layouts, perfboard layouts, vero-board, etc. But if you want to enjoy the true wealth and diversity of designs, you’ll want to understand how to read schematics.

 This article describes schematics, their symbols, layout and tips and tricks for reading them.
 From there, we’ll work on how to translate schematics into the real world in the form of things you build on a breadboard, point-to-point, or some type of perfboard media.

 As a starting point, let’s look at a schematic of a very simple boost pedal based on the Electro-Harmonix LPB-1.

 Each symbol shows a part number and a part value or type.
 R1 denotes two things.
 First, the “R” signifies a resistor.
 Even though the schematic symbol itself is unique to a resistor, it is helpful to denote the part type.
 This is also a somewhat standardized format: R for resistor, C for capacitor, Q for transistor, VR for variable resistor, etc. The number part is just a sequential counter that makes it easy to cross reference against a parts list.
 The number also makes it easier to talk about schematics.
 (It’s a lot easier to say “change the R1 value to 500K for more bass” than to say “change the first resistor that is connected from the input to the ground, before the first capacitor, for more bass.)